-Table 57: Notification System Error Messages
+Table 58: Notification System Error Messages

 Problem Description or Error Possible Cause Message VDX Monitoring does not send alerts to the EWS notification This error may occur if you have not system.
 The following error assigned a dedicated account to the message displays: notification system.
 Ensure that you use a dedicated account for each EWS "The server cannot service notification system. this request right now.
 Try again later."
-This error may occur if you have used the The Notification Systems page following PowerShell command to modify displays the following message:

-"Error while retrieving delivery systems."

-a notification system: Set-GsxAlertOutputRoute.
-Ensure that you use only the VDX Monitoring interface to edit your notification systems.
+This error may occur if you have used the The Notification Systems page following PowerShell command to modify displays the following a notification system: Setmessage: GsxAlertOutputRoute.
+Ensure that you "Error while retrieving use only the VDX Monitoring interface to delivery systems." edit your notification systems.